leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 product, [Docker Desktop], like many developers who use Macs.

-As wonderful as it is that Docker provides me with reproducible development environments, it hasn't been all rainbows and sunshine.
+As wonderful as it is that Docker provides me with reproducible development environments, Docker Desktop hasn't been all rainbows and sunshine.
 For about a year I've been experiencing random high CPU usage with Docker Desktop.
 It occurs at the most inopportune time, high CPU Docker, causing my computer to crawl to a halt, fans spinning loudly like a jet taking off.

 I've been wanting to look at alternatives to Docker Desktop for sometime, but for the most part there was always something else more important to do.
 However,